sweetheartkural/gitclass13dec2023/README.md

 - Create a file with your name
 - Put your name, favourite word
 - - git commit and push to your fork.
+  - kural edited this
+  - git commit
+  -